LogIN-/ospnc/README.md

 ## Introduction
-`OpenSource Project Name Checker` from now on: `OSPMC` is a simple web-service that checks if your new project name is already taken on some of most popular open-source communities.
+`OpenSource Project Name Checker` from now on: `OSPNC` is a simple web-service that checks if your new project name is already taken on some of most popular open-source communities.

 ## Get started